luismendoza-ec/lu8-docs/docs/INPUT.md

 - Select/Start buttons are positioned to avoid accidental presses
 - All keys can be pressed simultaneously for complex inputs
 - The layout is designed to allow comfortable two-player gameplay on a single keyboard
+- Input states are updated every frame
+- Button states are automatically cleared on system reset

 ## Assembly Usage Examples